jotisukheja/Customer_Churn_Prediction_Ann/README.md

 ### Model Architecture

-The model is a fully connected Artificial Neural Network implemented using TensorFlow/Keras.
+The model is a fully connected Artificial Neural Network implemented using TensorFlow.

 **Architecture Overview:**
 - Input layer (scaled and encoded features)